Buy a house in Italy for 1 Euro

 Not long ago, Italy was even giving away castles!
 All under the agreement that the development turned them into businesses!

-yellow brick italian houses on a steep slope in th
+Beautiful 1 euro houses on a mountain slope in Italy

 Source: The Mayor EU